Champagne Taste on a Beer Budget

 The home theater receiver is the control center of your entire system.
 It's where you plug in all of your sources such as a DVD player, cable box, DVR, Blu-ray Disc player, video game system and/or wireless media hub.
 The receiver then routes the appropriate video signal to your display and provides amplification for the audio portion of the system.

-Key features in a budget home theater receiver include having enough inputs (particularly component video inputs and digital audio inputs for HD and DVD sources), ample power for your room, and sufficient audio processing modes so you can accomodate all current home theater formats.
-Recently, with the advent of Blu-ray Disc and HD-DVD players, as well as upconverting DVD players, the HDMI (High Definition Multimedia Interface) connector has become popular.
+Key features in a budget home theater receiver include having enough inputs, ample power for your room, and sufficient audio processing modes and on-board decoders so you can accomodate all current home theater formats.
+Recently, with the advent of Blu-ray Disc players, as well as upconverting DVD players, the HDMI (High Definition Multimedia Interface) connector has become popular.
 With HDMI, you get digital audio and video on a single cable, which makes life much simpler (mostly).

 Higher end receivers support HDMI connections, but not all do it the same way - some simply pass the HDMI source to the display with no processing of the audio.
-Some HDMI-switching receivers do support audio but are limited to HDMI version 1.1 or 1.2 so they lack support for the latest surround sound formats, Dolby TrueHD and DTS-HD Master Audio.
-Ideally you want a receiver that supports all of the current features of HDMI 1.3 (audio and video) and, if you can get it, look for "HDMI upconversion of analog sources" - this gives a receiver the ability to accept all of your audio/video sources (analog and digital) and convert them all to HDMI so you only need a single cable between the receiver and your television.
+Some HDMI-switching receivers do support audio but are limited to HDMI version 1.1 or 1.2 so they lack on-board decoding for the latest surround sound formats, Dolby TrueHD and DTS-HD Master Audio.
+Ideally you want a receiver that supports all of the current features of HDMI 1.3 (audio and video).
+Also, if you can swing it, look for "HDMI upconversion of analog sources."
+This feature gives a receiver the ability to accept all of your audio/video sources - even older standard def components like VCRs, DVD players and game systems - and convert them all to HDMI so you only need a single cable between the receiver and your television.

-Companies such as Denon, Outlaw Audio, Yahama, Sony and Pioneer all offer affordable performance-oriented home theater receivers but my current high-value pick is the Onkyo TX-SR605.
-It's currently available in either silver or black finish for under $400 from Amazon.
+Companies such as Denon, Outlaw Audio, Yahama, Sony and Pioneer all offer affordable performance-oriented home theater receivers but my current high-value pick is the Onkyo TX-SR607.
+It's currently available in either silver or black finish for a little over $400 from Amazon.
+We reviewed its predecessor, the TX-SR605 and found it to be a capable performer.
+The 607 is similar in design to the 605 but adds additional HDMI inputs for greater flexibility (now there are four).
+It's also one of the first receivers to include Dolby ProLogic IIz processing for height-enhancement.

-The TX-SR605 occupies the entry to mid-level of Onkyo's receiver line and includes all the essentials as well as a lot of nice goodies normally only found in more expensive receivers: HDMI switching with audio support and analog video upconversion, DTS-HD and Dolby TrueHD support, Audyssey 2EQ auto-calibration, HD-capable component video switching, XM and Sirius satellite radio-readiness (just add their plug-and-play antennas plus service), 7.1-channel surround support plus compatibility with Onkyo's advanced DS-A2x iPod dock.
-At around $400 street price, it's a great bargain and an excellent performer.
+The TX-SR607 occupies the entry to mid-level of Onkyo's receiver line and includes all the essentials as well as a lot of nice goodies normally only found in more expensive receivers: HDMI switching with audio support and analog video upconversion, DTS-HD, Dolby PLIIz and Dolby TrueHD support, Audyssey 2EQ auto-calibration, HD-capable component video switching, XM/Sirius satellite radio-readiness (just add a plug-and-play antenna plus service), 7.1-channel surround support plus compatibility with Onkyo's advanced iPod dock.
+At a little over $400 street price, it's a great bargain and an excellent performer.

 Hook Me Up!